divio/divio-cloud-docs/how-to/deploy-flask.rst

 ..  include:: /how-to/includes/deploy-common-intro.rst

-The steps here should work with any Flask project, and include configuration for:
+The steps here should work with any Flask application, and include configuration for:

 * Postgres or MySQL database
 * cloud media storage using S3